resbaz/nectar-cloud-lessons/README.md

 #### Must do

-1. [ ] Complete the porting of the checklists to pdf's with fields in them.
 1. [ ] Add note about the id on the settings dashboard being the one you have to give NeCTAR if you want support!
 1. [ ] Bring the Kanban stuff into this "todo" list.
 1. [ ] In lesson 2, before launching an image, explain what are apps / images / instances / containers....